united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/benthos-umh.md

   Benthos UMH instances directly from the Management Console.
 - **OPC-UA support**: Connect to any OPC-UA server and stream data into the Unified Namespace.
+- **Report by exception**: By configuring the OPC-UA nodes in subscribe mode, you can only stream data when the value of the node changes.
 - **Per-node configuration**: Define the nodes you want to stream and configure them individually.
 - **Broad customization**: Use Benthos' extensive configuration options to